 So, look at the tips we’ve gathered below for handling an employee’s return to work after initial workers’ compensation processes.
 It might just make your employees and your lawyers a little happier.

-Supervisors should contact an injured or ill employee as soon as possible and convey that they are invested in the employee’s health, and that your business is committed to getting them back into working condition as soon as possible with proper accommodations.
+Supervisors should contact an injured or ill employee as soon as possible and convey that they are invested in the employee’s health and that your business is committed to getting them back into working conditions as soon as possible with proper accommodations.
 This allays employee anxiety about being accepted back at work and sets expectations about what returning to work will look like later.

 You’ll need to obtain professional recommendations about when the employee can return to work and with what restrictions.
 In order to provide this, physicians need to have a good picture of what an employee’s duties are.
 Communicating with physicians will also help you know if additional medical oversight is required, or if there is reason to suspect fraud.
 It’s also a good idea to have the medical professional tell you what the employee can do opposed to what the employee can’t do.